 Inflation is the rate at which prices of goods and services that households buy increase.
-The Reserve Bank has the objective to achieve price stability - that is, low and stable inflation - which preserves the value, or purchasing power, of money over time (see Explainer: Inflation and its Measurement).
+The Reserve Bank's objectives to maintain the stability of the currency is interpreted as ensuring low and stable inflation, which preserves the value, or purchasing power, of money over time (see Explainer: Inflation and its Measurement).

 What is 'spare capacity'?
 There will be spare capacity in an economy when aggregate demand for goods and services is less than the economy's capacity to produce them.
 As spare capacity decreases, businesses have difficulty finding enough suitable workers.
 As a result, businesses may offer higher wages to attract and retain workers, and they may increase the prices of their products to cover their higher labour costs.
 More jobs and higher wages result in greater spending, further increasing aggregate demand and the scope for businesses to increase the prices of their products, ultimately leading to an increase in inflation.
-When spare capacity increases, the reverse is true (demand for workers falls: there is downward pressure on wages growth and prices; and inflation falls).
+When spare capacity increases, the reverse is true (demand for workers falls; there is downward pressure on wages growth and prices; and inflation falls).